xucao-42/bilateral_normal_integration/README.md

 ```
 depth_map, surface, wu_map, wv_map, energy_list = bilateral_normal_integration(normal_map, mask, k=2, K=None, max_iter=100, tol=1e-5)
 ```
+The key hyperparameter here is the small `k`.
+It controls how easily the discontinuity can be preserved.
+The larger `k` is, discontinuities are easier to be preserved.
+However, a very large `k` may introduce artifacts around discontinuities and over-segment the surface, while a tiny `k` can result in smooth surfaces.
+We recommend set `k=2` initially, and tune it depending on your results.

 ## Depth normal fusion
 Our ECCV paper does not discribe how to use the information from a prior depth map if it is available.